 Those studying under the Centre are referred to as ‘Professionals in Training’ and will follow the NHS 6Cs philosophy; care, courage, commitment, compassion, competence and communication.
 These behaviours are monitored and rewarded throughout the course.

-Learners will be expected to work in a variety of settings to develop different skills, and the College has placements in over 100 workplaces.
+Students will be expected to work in a variety of settings to develop different skills, and the College has placements in over 150 workplaces.

-The aim of our Career Start Programme is to develop the key employability skills and qualities in our learners, so that we can prepare them for a career within ESNEFT by the time they leave us to progress on their career path.
+The aim of our Career Start Programme is to develop the key employability skills and qualities in our students, so that we can prepare them for a career within the sector by the time they leave us to progress on their career path.

-Those who are successful in accessing the programme will be those who have demonstrated a positive attitude to the NHS 6Cs approach and also towards their own development.
-They will be offered a student placement (Note: students requiring placements in paediatric areas must be 18 by the time they attend placement), a training package within a hospital environment and a guaranteed interview for a ‘real’ job in the NHS.
+Those who are successful in accessing the programme will have demonstrated a positive attitude to the NHS 6Cs approach and towards their own development.
+They will be offered a student placement, a training package within a hospital environment and a guaranteed interview for a ‘real’ job in the NHS.

 These students will be given:

-By completing the mandatory skills training, our learners will be able to access more substantial student placements which are more practical in nature and will also be guaranteed a job interview on successful completion of the Career Start Programme.
+By completing the mandatory skills training, our students will be able to access more substantial student placements which are more practical in nature and will be guaranteed a job interview on successful completion of the Career Start Programme.

 Who is eligible to benefit from this opportunity?